danielholmstrom/dictalchemy/docs/source/index.rst

 Currently this works with synonyms and simple relationships as one-to-many and many-to-many.
 Relationships can be followed in many levels.

-Any collection that inherits from `dict` or `list` is supported together with :class:`sqlalchemy.orm.dynamic.AppenderMixin` and :class:`sqlalchemy.orm.query.Query`.

 Using DictableModel
 -------------------